Email us your question at email@example.com if it is not answered by the FAQs.

 After receiving the mail at the Center, data processing staff sort the mail by facility and then prep the mail for data entry by removing extraneous documents.
 Staff then enter pertinent data from the Baker Act forms into a SQL database.
 Throughout the data collection process, Center staff perform various validation tests to address data quality before analyzing the data for reports.

 What are the statutory requirements for providers regarding mailing Baker Act forms to the Baker Act Reporting Center?

 The Baker Act specifies that receiving facilities must mail the following Baker Act forms to DCF within one working day.
-The receipt of these forms by the Baker Act Reporting Center is addressed in Florida Administrative Code (65E-5).
+The receipt of these forms by the Baker Act Reporting Center on behalf of DCF is addressed in Florida Administrative Code (65E-5).

 • Report of Law Enforcement Officers Initiating Involuntary Examination (CF-MH 3052a)

 • Certificate of Professional Initiating Involuntary Examination (CF-MH 3052b)

 • Ex-parte Order for Involuntary Examination (CF-MH 3001)

 Baker Act receiving facilities are required to include a Cover Sheet to the Department of Children and Families (CF-MH 3118) with the 3052a, 3052b and 3001 forms as specified in Florida Administrative Code [F.A.C.
 65E-5.280(5)].

 II.
 Compliance/Submission Questions: